Where do your opinions come from?

 In each episode of On Opinion, Turi Munthe asks thought leaders to share their perspectives on why we think what we think and what it means for the world today, discussing everything from the war on truth to how to argue with people you can’t abide.

 We’re in the Age of Opinion - but do we understand what opinions really are?

 - What is an opinion?

-- And what does that mean for politics and society?
+- What does that mean for society?